billgraziano/xelogstash/README.md

 # XELogstash
-Pull SQL Server Extended Events and push them to Logstash.

-`xelogstash.exe` is a command-line application to pull extended event and SQL Server Agent job results and push them to Logstash.
-This supports SQL Server 2012 and higher.
+`xelogstash.exe` is a command-line application to pull SQL Server Extended Events and SQL Server Agent job results and push them to Logstash.
+It supports SQL Server 2012 and higher.
 It is untested against SQL Server 2008 (R2).

 1. [Getting started](#getting-started)
 2. [Sources and Defaults](#sources)